MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/troubleshoot-examples.md

 # Example prompts for troubleshooting your application with GitHub Copilot for Azure Preview

-If you're unfamiliar with Azure or you just want the tooling and AI to do most of the work, you can ask GitHub Copilot for Azure Preview to help you troubleshoot issues with your application.
+If you're unfamiliar with Azure or you just want the tooling and AI to do most of the work, you can ask GitHub Copilot for Azure Preview to help you troubleshoot problems with your application.

 ## Best practices